Cut QA Automation Costs by Up to 80%

-Setup guides, documentation, and direct support to help you get the most out of CmdRunner.
+Setup guides and documentation to help you get the most out of CmdRunner.

 Ngrok Setup Guide

-Learn how to connect your local app to CmdRunner using Ngrok.
+Learn how to connect your staging app to CmdRunner using Ngrok.
 Create a secure tunnel, get a public URL, and start testing in minutes.

 • Signing up for Ngrok